10 SEO Myths in 2026 (That Still Waste People’s Time)

 How Unique Content Affects SEO

-Having unique content is usually good, but it doesn’t always mean better SEO results.
-The main goal is to make sure your content matches what people are searching for.
-Sometimes, writing about popular or common topics can help your SEO more than creating completely unique content.
+Having unique content is usually a good thing, but it doesn’t always mean you’ll get better SEO results.
+The main goal, honestly, is just to make sure your content matches what people are actually searching for.
+Sometimes writing about popular or really common topics can help your SEO more than making something totally unique that no one looks up.

 Here’s why:

-1. Keyword Overlap: If you use the same keywords in different unique articles, your pages might compete against each other in search results, which can lower your overall ranking.
+1. Keyword Overlap: If you use the same keywords in different unique articles, your pages might end up competing with each other in search results.
+And that can actually lower your overall ranking instead of helping it.

-2. Limited Visibility: Writing about a very unique topic that few people search for won’t increase your visibility, no matter how original or well-written it is.
+2. Limited Visibility: If you write about a super unique topic that almost nobody searches for, it won’t really increase your visibility, no matter how original or well written it is.
+It just kind of sits there.

 3. Lack of Data: Google ranks content based on data.
-If your content focuses on rare or unusual keywords with little data, Google may have trouble ranking it well.
+So if your content focuses on rare or unusual keywords with very little data, Google might have a hard time ranking it well.
+It doesn’t really know what to do with it.

 The role of domain authority

-Google also looks at things like domain authority when ranking pages.
-John Mueller said that domain authority doesn't directly affect rankings, but it can make a site seem more trustworthy to Google's system.
-So, if your website has low domain authority and you're trying to rank for a rare keyword with little information available, Google might not show your content.
-Instead, it may choose articles from sites with higher domain authority, even if those articles aren't exactly about your keyword.
+Google also pays attention to stuff like domain authority when it ranks pages.
+So, John Mueller mentioned that domain authority doesn’t directly change your rankings, but it kind of affects how trustworthy your site looks to Google’s system.
+Which means, like, if your website has low domain authority and you’re trying to rank for some rare keyword where there’s not much info out there, Google might just not show your content at all.
+Instead, it might pick articles from sites with higher domain authority, even if those articles aren’t exactly about your keyword or are only kind of related.

-Tools like Moz Domain Authority and Ahrefs Domain Rating help you check how credible and healthy a site is for SEO.
+Tools like Moz Domain Authority and Ahrefs Domain Rating are pretty useful to see how credible and healthy a site looks for SEO.
+They’re not perfect, but they give you a good idea of where a site stands.

-Having unique content is important, but it's not the only thing that matters in SEO.
-Combining unique content with relevance and demand is key to a strong SEO strategy.
+Having unique content is definitely important, but it’s honestly not the only thing that matters in SEO.
+You really need a mix of unique content with relevance and demand too.
+Putting all three together is what actually builds a strong SEO strategy.

 Myth 4: Google Punishes AI Content

-Many people mistakenly think that Google punishes content created by artificial intelligence (AI).
-But this is not true.
-Even human-written content can have trouble being noticed by Google.
+A lot of people think Google punishes content made by artificial intelligence (AI), but yeah, that’s actually not true.
+Even regular human-written content can still have a hard time getting noticed by Google.

-John Mueller from Google says the search engine doesn’t have a rule against AI content as long as it is useful and high-quality.
-This clears up the myth that AI-generated text is always a problem for rankings.
-AI-written content won’t be penalized for being duplicate if it provides helpful and relevant information to readers, disproving the duplicate content penalty myth.
+John Mueller from Google has explained that the search engine doesn’t have a rule against AI content, as long as it’s useful and good quality.
+So this really clears up the myth that AI-generated text is always bad for rankings.
+AI-written content won’t get penalized for being duplicate if it gives helpful and relevant information to readers, which pretty much disproves the whole duplicate content penalty myth.

 Semantic SEO and LSI Keywords: The Key to Indexing